-Grant awards of \$100,000 or more are expensed when the unconditional promise to give is approved by the Board of Directors.
+Grant awards of \$100,000 or more are expensed when the unconditional promise to give is approved by the Board of Directors (the "Board").
 Grant awards of less than \$100,000 can be approved by the President of the Foundation.

 Conditional grants are recognized as grant expense in the period in which the recipient meets certain criteria or barriers.
-As of December 31, 2022 and 2021, the Foundation's Board of Directors has agreed to commit the organization to future conditional grant allocations totaling \$1,570,000 and \$830,000, respectively.
+As of December 31, 2023 and 2022, the Foundation's Board has agreed to commit the organization to future conditional grant allocations totaling \$935,000 and \$1,570,000, respectively.